microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chatmessage-update.md

 For applications that use application permissions:
 If successful, this method returns a `200 OK` response.

+## Examples

-## Example for updating policyViolation by using application permissions
+### Example 1: Update policyViolation property using application permissions

 #### Request